POSIdev-community/AI.Plugin.VSCode/README.md

 You can find the list of all detected vulnerabilities in the **PROBLEMS** tab and in the **CODE SCANNING** section.
 If you click a vulnerability in the list, the line with its exit point gets highlighted in the code editor.

-The **DATA FLOW** section contains a data-flow diagram that shows how each process converts its input data to output data and how processes interact.
+The **VULNERABILITY CODE** section may contain a data-flow diagram or a set of metavariables (only for the Solidity language and the Pygrep scan core).

-The data-flow diagram consists of the following sections:
+The data-flow diagram shows how each process converts its inputs into outputs and how the processes interact with each other.
+The diagram may consist of the following sections:
 * **Entry point**.
 The starting point of the control flow.
 * **Data entry point**.
 The file and code line with the coordinates of the data entry.
 * **Data changes**.
 The description of one or several functions that modify potentially harmful input data.
 This section may not be displayed on the diagram if the input data were not modified.